 West Bend, WI 53095

 What Happens To My Hazardous Waste? (pdf)

 Waste Disposal available at the Port Washington Facility (year round)

 Water pollution has many sources.
 Up to half of all pollutants come not from factories or wastewater treatment plants, but from many diffuse sources resulting from our own everyday activities.
-For example, dog waste left on the ground or chemicals sprayed on your lawn can get washed into the nearest waterways by the next rain.
-Pet waste and pesticides in your yard may not seem like they could have a large effect on local streams and lakes, but our waterways receive stormwater from thousands of backyards.
 What we do in our own backyards and our own communities can make all the difference to the quality of our lakes and streams.

 The LWCD conducts a wide variety of information and education programs aimed at urban and rural audiences of all ages.
 With a theme of "Clean Water One Step At A Time" the objective is to raise awareness and encourage citizens to take action to preserve our soil and water resources.

 Educators and Youth Leaders come and discover what the Land and Water Conservation Division has to offer!
 Our office consists of an extensive selection of: curriculum guides, videos, posters, monitoring equipment, reference materials, slide presentations, teaching games and demonstration kits.
 The library is open from 8:00 - 4:30 Monday thru Friday and materials are loaned out free of charge.

 LWCD Library Inventory (pdf)